halcyondream/halcyondream.github.io/_posts/2024-01-21-thm-ec2-walkthrough.md

 Instead, we can defer to the attack workflow provided in the lab briefing: setting up the reverse shell to the *ApplicationInstance*, then using a password-based *ssh* to the *SecretDataInstance*.

 First, revert the original *userData* on the secret instance.
+Ensure that the AttackBox is running the Netcat listener.
 Then, stop the *ApplicationInstance*, update the *userData* attribute with the same ASCII-encoded reverse shell payload, and start the instance again, using the *ApplicationInstance* ID.

 ```
 ~$ aws ec2 start-instances \